 In my experience, the majority of diamond cutters who produce round brilliant ideal cut diamonds that exhibit a higher degree of optical symmetry and overall diamond cut quality, submit their production to the American Gem Society Laboratory (AGSL) for grading.

-I’ve always assumed that the majority of diamond cutters who produce round brilliant ideal cut diamonds of the highest diamond cut quality / optical symmetry, use the AGSL because they prefer the insight provided by the ASET; but it might also be simply because an overall cut grade of AGS Ideal-0 is considered to be the pinnacle of grading for diamonds of this cut quality, meaning that it is more difficult to achieve than GIA Excellent, and it costs more to achieve in terms of the expense involved in cutting the stone… but I thought I’d ask a few diamond cutters to find out why they send the majority of their production to the AGS instead of the GIA for grading.
+I’ve always assumed that the majority of diamond cutters who produce round brilliant ideal cut diamonds of the highest diamond cut quality / optical symmetry, use the AGSL because they prefer the insight provided by the ASET; but it might also be simply because an overall cut grade of AGS Ideal-0 is considered to be the pinnacle of grading for diamonds of this cut quality.
+In other words, it is more difficult to achieve than GIA Excellent.
+At the same time, it costs more to achieve in terms of the expense involved in cutting the stone.
+Although this may be true, I thought I’d ask a few diamond cutters to find out why they send the majority of their production to the AGS instead of the GIA for grading.

 Brian Gavin indicated that in his experience, the GIA and AGSL grade similarly for polish and symmetry, thus the only real difference between the two gemological laboratories is that the AGSL takes the light performance of the diamond into account, where the GIA does not.